Mathew-Wang/LEGEND-Simulation-Environment-Setup-Guide-macOS/README.md

 you use **Homebrew** (now you know why we need to install Homebrew first) to **install** dependencies including **OpenCASCADE, CGAL, GMP, MPFR, Boost** and **VTK**.
 These dependencies play fundamental rules in installing packages (e.g. legend-pygeom-hpges, legend-pygeom-tools, ...) in your rooms.

-Also, since Homebrew and dependencies installed with Homebrew are directly built in your macOS(house), you only have to install them ONCE.
-They will stay in your mac forever once installed, and can be utilized by all rooms in your house permanently.
+Also, since dependencies installed with Homebrew and Homebrew itself are directly built in your macOS(house), you only have to install them ONCE.
+They will stay in your mac forever once installed, and can be utilized by all folders(rooms) in your house permanently.
 On the contrary, packages(legend-pygeom-hpges, legend-pygeom-tools, ...) built in rooms cannot be shared by other rooms.
 Each time you create a new folder, you will need to install same packages in it again.

 </details>

-## Create a Room/Folder
+## Create a Folder(Room)

 Our house is done, so let's deal with the rooms: